MicrosoftDocs/SupportArticles-docs/support/windows-server/high-availability/validate-hardware-failover-cluster.md

 ### Updates to validation tests

-The Validate a Configuration Wizard provides an accurate picture of how well failover clustering can be supported for a given configuration.
+The Validate a Configuration Wizard provides an accurate picture of how well Failover Clustering can be supported for a given configuration.
 If an update to the Validate a Configuration Wizard becomes available, you might need to rerun the wizard and pass all tests for your configuration to continue to be supported.
 This might result in some solutions that previously passed to fail.
 The issues that are reported in the updated tests will need to be addressed in the same manner as outlined in this guide.

 ## Advanced validation scenarios

 When you make a change to an existing cluster, you might not need to run all the cluster validation tests.
-The following tables in this section list the kinds of changes you might make to a cluster and the corresponding tests to run.
+The following tables list the kinds of changes you might make to a cluster and the corresponding tests to run.

 Key for the required validation tests shown in the following tables: